Planning a trip from Sydney to Melbourne? Summers is a great time of the year to plan a road trip between the two most

 The next day you should start early to take a lunch break at Narooma, which literally means the clear blue waters.
 Kayaking, Snorkelling and Cycling are some popular activities in this area.
-The beautiful rock formations along Narooma Surf beach provides a picturesque backdrop to this pristine environment.
+The beautiful rock formations along Narooma Surf beach provide a picturesque backdrop to this pristine environment.

 Narooma is close to the seasonal migration route of humpback whales.
 Take a break at one of the popular picnic areas including Apex Park Picnic Area or Handkerchief Beach Picnic Area.

 Gippsland Region is the heart of farming, mining, dairy, wine and food production in Victoria.
 The region stays busy with tourists throughout the year with a number of activities in a number of historic towns that have seen growth in the gold rush era.

 Bairnsdale is the starting point of exploring the Gippsland Region.
 For the more adventurous, the Great Alpine Road connects Bairnsdale with the Alpine Country ( Ski Resorts area).
 I have driven from Wangaratta VIC to Mount Hotham and Bairnsdale.
 This is one of my memorable trips that take you down contrasting landscapes and the wilderness of central Victoria.

 Bairnsdale is a great place to stay offering easy access to the lakes and popular Jones Bay and Eagle Bay.
-You will find a number of historic hotels and building dating back to the 18th century.
+You will find a number of historic hotels and buildings dating back to the 18th century.

 Enjoy local flora and fauna at 520 acres Mcleods Morass State Game Reserve with a number of beautiful boardwalks and walking tracks.

 More regional information can be obtained from a number of Information Centers located in a number of towns along the Princess Highway.
 The Information Centers can provide local maps, a list of local activities, tour operators and general regional information.
 You will always discover something new at these Information Centers.

 A great way to plan a return trip is to drive from Sydney to Melbourne by Princess Highway and return via Hume Highway.
 The recommended stopovers include the city of Albury and Goulburn along the Hume Highway.
 The Hume Highway bypasses most cities and is a major commercial route as well as the route taken by buses connecting Sydney and Melbourne.